The SALSA MLPA

 An alternative mechanism of inactivation of the CDKN2A/2B

-genes is hypermethylation of the promoter regions leading to lack of expression of p14, p15, and p16 proteins, which further results in uncontrolled cell proliferation and tumour development and progression.
+genes is hypermethylation of the promoter regions leading to lack of expression of p14ARF

 Alterations of the CDKN2A/2B

-gene have been linked to development of malignant cutaneous melanoma in some families with hereditary melanoma.
-Up to 40% of familial melanoma predisposition cases are associated with CDKN2A
+gene are frequently associated with predisposition to malignant cutaneous melanoma and pancreatic cancer (Chan et al. 2021).
+Up to 40% of familial melanomas are associated with CDKN2A

+promoter regions.
 All probes present will also give information on copy number changes in the analysed sample.
 In addition, 12 reference probes are included that are not affected by HhaI digestion and target relatively copy number stable regions in various cancer types.
 Also, two digestion control probes are included in this probemix indicating whether or not restriction endonuclease digestion in the MS-MLPA reaction was complete.
-The identity of the genes detected by the reference probes are available in Table 2b of the product description and complete probe sequences are available online (www.mlpa.com
+Complete/partial probe sequences and the identity of the genes detected by the reference probes are available in Table 2 of the Product Description and online (www.mrcholland.com